My cousin, the famous Eddie Le Baron

 In a way many cannot know.

-I’ve seen death take a lot of people
+I’ve seen death take lots of people

 But leave me here below.